Cristian Neguț

-Cristian Daniel Neguț (born 9 December 1995) is a Romanian professional footballer who plays as a midfielder for Liga I club Hermannstadt.
+Cristian Daniel Neguț (born 9 December 1995) is a Romanian professional footballer who plays as a right midfielder for Liga II club Chindia Târgoviște.

 Early life

 Neguț grew up supporting his hometown club Petrolul Ploiești, like his father.
 They are both nicknamed "Tabarcea", after the Petrolul Ploiești player who won two Divizia A titles and collapsed on the field in 1964, at age 26.

 Career

 Early career / Chindia Târgoviște

 Neguț started his senior career with Liga III club Urban Titu.
 In 2016, he joined Chindia Târgoviște, with which he promoted to the Liga I at the end of the 2018–19 season after scoring twelve times from 34 appearances.

 On 15 July 2019, Neguț made his top flight debut in a 2–2 draw at Gaz Metan Mediaș, and on 16 August netted for the first time in the competition in a 3–2 home defeat of Dinamo București.

 Loan to CFR Cluj

 On 18 January 2022, Neguț agreed to a loan until the end of the campaign at reigning champions CFR Cluj.
 He recorded his debut five days later, in a 3–3 league draw at FCSB, and scored his first goal in a 2–1 victory over Gaz Metan Mediaș on 12 February.